|Rare Book & Manuscript Library|

 Scope and Content

-Thirty-two notebooks containing transcriptions of Amerind texts, and some English translations.
+Thirty-three notebooks containing transcriptions of Native American texts by Pliny Earle Goddard, and some English translations.
 While some of the material is of a primarily linguistic nature, much is folkloric in nature.
-The collection contains thireteen notebooks of Mescalero Apache texts; four notebooks of Coquille, Chasta Costa, and Tututni (American Indian languages from teh PAcific Coast); five notebooks of Navajo texts (published in Anthropological Papers of the American Museum of Natural History, vol. 34, pt.
-1, pp. 1-179, 1933); and 10 notebooks of Sarsi texts (published in University of California Publications in American Archaeology and Ethnology, vol. 11, pp. 189-177, 1915).
+The collection contains eleven notebooks of Mescalero Apache texts; three notebooks of Pomo, Maple Creek, and Mad River tribes and four of the Coquille, Chasta Costa, and Tututni languages (Native American tribes from the Pacific Coast); five notebooks of Navajo texts; and ten notebooks of Sarsi texts.
+It also includes 23 pages of notes on Chasta Costa attributed to Edward Sapir.

 Using the Collection